Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 ## Bulk metadata indexing

-You can customize Search Enterprise.
-You can have the index ready with just the metadata of uploaded files or with the content of the files as well.
-If you have the content of your files indexed as well there are time and cost implications you must consider and is only recommended when necessary.
+You can customize Search Enterprise and have the index ready with just the metadata of uploaded files or with the content of the files as well.
+If you have the content of your files indexed there are time and cost implications you must consider and it is only recommended when necessary.
-This example describes how to setup Search Enterprise and will show the speed achievable at processing one billion files.
+This example describes how to setup Search Enterprise to show the speed achievable when processing one billion files.
 Amazon Web Services have been used as the host but your setup will be specific to your requirements.

 The configuration used in this example:

-**Elasticsearch Data Node**
+**Search Enterprise Data Node**

-* AWS Elasticsearch v7.10 with Availability Zone: 1-AZ
+* AWS Elasticsearch `7.10` with Availability Zone: `1-AZ`.
-* Number of Data Nodes: 3
+* Number of Data Nodes: `3`.
-* Instance Type: r6g.2xlarge.search
+* Instance Type: `r6g.2xlarge.search`.
-* Storage type: EBS
+* Storage type: EBS.
-* EBS volume type: Provisioned IOPS (SSD)
+* EBS volume type: Provisioned IOPS (SSD).
-* EBS volume size: 1000 GiB per node
+* EBS volume size: 1000 GiB per node.
-* Fielddata cache allocation: 20
+* Fielddata cache allocation: `20`.
-* Max clause count: 1024
+* Max clause count: `1024`.

 **Indexing Instance**

-* Amazon EC2 Indexing Instance to run alfresco-elasticsearch-connector-distribution-3.2.1
+* Amazon EC2 Indexing instance to run `alfresco-elasticsearch-connector-distribution-3.2.1`.
-* Indexing Instance type: t2.2xlarge (8vCPUs, 32GiB RAM)
+* Indexing Instance type: `t2.2xlarge` (8vCPUs, 32GiB RAM).
-* Number of Amazon EC2 Instances for Indexing: 3
+* Number of Amazon EC2 Instances for Indexing: `3`.
-* Number of threads running on Instance 1 and 2 is 7 each with 6 threads on instance 3.
-Total threads running in parallel is 20
+* Number of threads running on instance 1 and 2 is `7` each with `6` threads on instance 3.
+Total threads running in parallel is `20`.
-* Maximum Heap allocated to each thread is 4GB (-Xmx4G)
+* Maximum Heap allocated to each thread is `4GB` (-Xmx4G).

-**Elasticsearch Master Node**
+**Search Enterprise Master Node**

-* Number Of Master Nodes: 3
+* Number Of Master Nodes: `3`.
-* Master Node Instance type: m5.large.search
+* Master Node Instance type: `m5.large.search`.
-* Master node is added for resilience, and may be avoided without having significant impact.
+* Master node is added for resilience, and can be avoided without having significant impact.

-**Elasticsearch Settings**
+**Search Enterprise Settings**

-* Number of Primary shards: 32
+* Number of Primary shards: `32`.
-* Number of Replica Shards: 0
+* Number of Replica Shards: `0`.
 * Refresh Time: Disabled
-* Translog flush threshold: 2GB
+* Translog flush threshold: `2GB`

 **Other Components**

-* Active MQ: mq.m4.large
+* Active MQ: `mq.m4.large`
-* RDS is used as Database with db.r5.2xlarge running PostgreSQL
+* RDS is used as the Database with `db.r5.2xlarge` running PostgreSQL
-* Amazon EC2 Instance running ACS & Transform Service: m5a.xlarge
+* Amazon EC2 Instance running ACS & Transform Service: `m5a.xlarge`
-* ACS Version used is 7.2.0
+* ACS Version: `7.2.0`
-* The deployment architecture of the setup looks like this:
-* Capture.JPG

 The deployment architecture of the system